 A rant regarding people who use the term ‘make-up artist’ who can’t deliver what they promise…

 I’ve come a long way from plastic pink packaging!
 With make-up artistry, I get to be the influence that leads to a love affair of colour and character.
-I encourage personality, experimentation, self-love and a hint of vanity (because in the holy words of RuPaul, “If you don’t love yourself, how in the hell are you gonna love somebody else?”).
+I encourage personality, experimentation, self-love and a hint of vanity, because in the holy words of RuPaul: “If you don’t love yourself, how in the hell are you gonna love somebody else?”

 Who remembers saving up their Saturday-job earnings for their first Urban Decay glitter eyeliner?
 My priorities were set as soon as I had ‘wages’.
 My favourite colour was (and still is) green, and my investments in shimmering emerald Barry M ‘Dazzle Dust’ and Urban Decay’s liquid liner in ‘Acid Rain’ made my juvenile makeup collection colourful, but predictable!
 With gradients of green on my eyes and trademark big red lips, I looked consistently Christmassy (‘red and green should never be seen’?).
-This is an issue I still had when my hair was mint green, but I would not forsake my holy red lipstick for any fashion ‘no-no’!
+This is an issue I still have when my hair is mint green, but I would not forsake my holy red lipstick for any fashion ‘no-no’!